SAP-samples/ui5-exercises-codejam/chapters/1.06-search-feature/readme.md

 # Chapter 1.06 - Adding a 'Search' Feature

-At the end of this chapter we will have added a new feature to our bookshop that enables users to search for books in the table.
+At the end of this chapter we will have added a new feature to our bookshop that enables users to search for books.

 ## Steps